 A hobby is something you enjoy doing in your leisure time.
-If a hobby doesn’t immediately spring to mind, take some time to consider what you do in your spare time that could be considered a hobby.
+If a hobby doesn’t immediately spring to mind when you’re fielding a question about what are your hobbies, take some time to consider what you do in your spare time that could be considered a hobby.
 Answer the question in a manner similar to this one: “What do you do in your spare time?”
 And here’s some additional info on what constitutes a hobby:

 1. Something that relaxes you, or brings you pleasure.